Short-term rental accommodations

 To enable short-term rentals, bylaws would be amended to:

-- require dedicated off-street parking for each short-term rental unit
+- require one off-street parking space for each short-term rental unit

 Review the proposed bylaw changes in depth